Lionel Blair: Early life

-Before his break into television, Blair had played juvenile lead in The Five Past Eight Show at the Alhambra Theatre, Glasgow, where he played straight man to many Scottish comedians, including Jimmy Logan and Rikki Fulton.
+Before his break into television, Blair was the juvenile lead in The Five Past Eight Show at the Alhambra Theatre, Glasgow, acting as "straight man" to many Scottish comedians, including Jimmy Logan and Rikki Fulton.
 Blair later said: "They were very funny, but they were also brilliant actors, and I learnt everything I needed to from them."
-By the mid-1950s he was choreographing shows at the Alhambra which were considered stylish and were hugely popular.
+Blair also choreographed shows at the theatre.